Give back to the climate adaptation field and help shape its future.

 The ASAP Mentorship Program connects emerging climate resilience and adaptation professionals with accomplished ASAP members.
 The program provides a nine-month framework for engagement focused around the needs of the mentee, and gives the mentor an opportunity to share their professional knowledge, experience, and network.

-Mentor and mentee recruitment occurs annually in early fall.
+Mentor and mentee recruitment occurs annually in early fall, check the Mentorship Program page for updates.
+Interested in becoming a mentor or mentee?
 Email email@example.com for more information.

 Thank you to our co-chairs and mentors!

 2020 Federal Messaging Campaign

 The 2020 Federal Messaging Campaign & ASAP Public Policy Message Toolkit mobilizes ASAP members to contact their representatives and other key members of congress to advocate for inclusion of climate resilience and climate change adaptation measures in federal bills, particularly COVID-19 related response and economic stimulus.
 Access the toolkit and contact your representatives today!

 Task Team Members (Team Leads*): Heidi Bulich, Stephanie Dalke, Gavin Dillingham, Tom Eisele, Josh Foster, Miles Gordon*, Angie Hacker, Gabriel Henderson*, Rachel Jacobson, Jason Liechty, Deanne Moran, Anna McGinn*, Jeffrey Meek, Sara Moore, Dalia Munenzon, John Phillips*, Jen Shin, Joel Smith*.

 ASAP's Member-Led Interest Groups, including virtual member-led interest groups and in-person Hubs, are the heart of our membership network - and they couldn't function without volunteer leaders and co-chairs.